-- Enter a quantity, rate and change amount if needed.
+- Enter a Quantity, Rate and Amount if needed.

-- When you're ready to send the invoice, select Save and send.
-Or, if you're using QuickBooks Simple Start, select Send.
+- If you're ready to send the invoice, select Save and send to email the invoice to your customer.

 Step 2: Review open invoices

-Any time you want to review your invoices, go to the Sales menu and select the All sales tab or Invoices tab.
+Any time you want to review your invoices, go to Bookkeeping, select Transactions, then select All Sales (Take me there).
 Check the Status column to see where invoices are in the sales process.

-You can also go to the Customers tab and open a customer's profile to see their invoices.
+You can also go to Get paid & pay and select Customers (Take me there) and open a customer's profile to see their invoices.

 Need to notify customers about upcoming invoice due dates?
 Here's how to send them a reminder message.